omeedcs/metaworld-theoretical-similarity/README.md

 ### Summary:

 Evaluating the theoretical similarity between multiple manipulation tasks with the ultimate goal of improving multi-task learning and/or transfer learning to new tasks.
-Advisors for this work are Dr.Roberto Martin-Martin and visiting scholar Fernando Fernández Rebollo.
+Advisors for this work are Dr.Roberto Martin-Martin and visiting scholar Dr. Fernando Fernández Rebollo.

 ### Categories of Similarity Metrics: